 Learn skills that are instrumental to your passion

 One of the important reasons for finding your passion is the fact that it helps you frame the things that are important to you and knowing your passion means you know, without a doubt, the skills that are necessary to fulfill it.
-If you want to be a writer, take writing courses or enrol in a program that develops writing skills.
+If you want to be a writer, take writing courses or enroll in a program that develops writing skills.
 Join writing clubs to meet people who may just be starting like yourself or people who are already accomplished as writers.
 If your passion is in music or business, learn the skills needed to be successful at it.
 But most importantly, find ways to meet people who are already active in and practicing this work.
 Skills create opportunities that experience often cannot see.

 Skills create opportunities that experience often cannot see.